rubyworks/lemon/README.md

 The default output location is `test/`.
 You can change this with the `-o/--output` option.

-Generating test case scaffolding from code will undoubtedly strike test-driven developers (TDD) as a case of putting the cart before the horse.
-However, it is not unreasonable to argue that high-level, behavior-driven, functional testing frameworks, such as Q.E.D. and Cucumber are better suited to test-first methodologies.
-While test-driven development can obviously be done with Lemon, unit-testing is more appropriate for testing specific, critical portions of code, or for achieving full test coverage for mission critical applications.
+Generating test case scaffolding from code will undoubtedly strike test-driven developers as a case of putting the cart before the horse.
+However, it is not unreasonable to argue that high-level, behavior-driven, functional testing frameworks, such as Q.E.D. and Cucumber, are better suited to test-first methodologies.
+While test-driven development can obviously be done with Lemon, unit-testing best suited to testing specific, critical portions of code, or for achieving full test coverage for mission critical applications.

 ### Test Directory